 Whatcha think?
 Not a bad shopping list right?

 From here you can grow your stabilizer collection based on individual needs for a project.
-Later on you may want some water Soluble stabilizer to make Free standing lace mistletoe or maybe some paper backed fusible web for your beautiful machine or embroidery applique pieces...but there's no need to buy those until you're ready to use them!
+Later on you may want some water soluble mesh stabilizer to make Free standing lace mistletoe or maybe some paper backed fusible web for your beautiful machine or embroidery applique pieces…but there’s no need to buy those until you’re ready to use them!

 If stabilizer feels overwhelming for you then have the perfect class for you